Princepm02/Front-End-Full-Stack/AJAX (Birthday Greetings)/README.md

 # AJAX Birthday Greeting Example

-It contains a simple web page that demonstrates the use of AJAX (Asynchronous JavaScript and XML) to display a birthday greeting message.
+This folder contains a simple web page that demonstrates the use of AJAX (Asynchronous JavaScript and XML) to display a birthday greeting message.
 The example consists of two HTML files: `AjaxExample.html` and `surprise.html`.

 ## Usage